 The Great Pacific Garbage Patch is so large that tiny creatures are making it home

-Some 79,000 tons of plastic debris is swirling in the North Pacific Subtropical Gyre between California and Hawaii
+Some 79,000 tonnes of plastic debris is swirling in the North Pacific Subtropical Gyre between California and Hawaii

 The so-called “Great Pacific Garbage Patch” has now become so vast and permanent that a diverse range of species have taken up residence within it, according to new findings.